inmagik/cmz/README.md

 # cmz

+## What's this?
 Our kick-ass django based cms.
+Made for designers.

+Some features:

+* Markup and modules setup live on the filesystem
+* Content lives in database

 ## Install

 Grab this repo or install from github.